 Avoid processed and fast food and focus on whole and nutritionally valuable foods.
 Although the average American diet consists mostly of sweetened, salty, high-fat, and high-preservative foods, they have little nutrition for each calorie.

 Also, trans-fats increase the bad cholesterol while reducing the good cholesterol, harming the cardiovascular system.

-Moreover, the sodium intake is another dietary factor people with diabetes should consider.
+Moreover, Healthline is another dietary factor people with diabetes should consider.

 Even though you don’t have to cut it completely from your diet, you should still reduce it.
 Excess salt and sodium increase the risk of hypertension in people with diabetes, which is the leading cause of heart disease.

 For example, you should avoid high-sodium foods like canned vegetables, canned soups, salad dressings, and cold cuts.